Hydrus Functionality in the Field: Unveiling the Depths of Ocean Intelligence

 Classic techniques to capture imagery in seabeds with swirling, dynamic currents can often prove difficult.
 Here, divers typically struggle to maintain constant positioning and remote operated vehicles (ROVs) can suffer from drag due to their tethers.

-In contrast, Hydrus is able to utilise its doppler velocity log (DVL) to track its position over the seabed and use its high level of control authority from the unique seven thruster configuration to maintain constant lines – in spite of swirling, dynamic currents.
+In contrast, Hydrus is able to utilize its doppler velocity log (DVL) to track its position over the seabed and use its high level of control authority from the unique seven thruster configuration to maintain constant lines – in spite of swirling, dynamic currents.
 This is evident in the movement of the kelp in the video below.

 Maintaining Set Altitude over Difficult Reef Terrain

 Although the terrain of the seabed in this specific spot was complex to navigate, Hydrus was able to meet the challenge and maintain a set altitude of 1m for the duration of the mission.
-To achieve this feat, Hydrus measures the DVL beams and manoeuvres to hold the preset altitude.
+To achieve this feat, Hydrus measures the DVL beams and maneuvers to hold the preset altitude.
 Similarly, this system doubles as Hydrus’ obstacle avoidance system, i.e., when objects are acoustically detected in its path, Hydrus will move over the top of them to maintain its set altitude.

 In the clip below, Hydrus performs data capture in the camera-down orientation over a complex reef system.